phnx-im/docs/src/functional_requirements.md

 Operators

-1. MUST be able to configure the homeserver and manage its users locally
+1. Homeserver management: MUST be able to configure the homeserver and manage its users locally
-1. MUST be able to set the home domain of the homeserver during setup
+1. Homedomain setup: MUST be able to set the home domain of the homeserver during setup
-1. MUST be able to configure federation: Either by allowlisting other homeservers by their home domain, or by allowing open federation except for a blocklist of home domains for homeservers with which federation is not desired
+1. Federation configuration: MUST be able to configure federation: Either by allowlisting other homeservers by their home domain, or by allowing open federation except for a blocklist of home domains for homeservers with which federation is not desired

 ### Functional Requirements for the Network

 Entities able to access the homeserver via the network

-1. MUST be able to register a new user
+1. User registration: MUST be able to register a new user

 ### Functional Requirements for Users